EnzoBozzani/control-center-app/README.md

 ## Project Description

 <p align="justify">
- Notes app built with React Native, TypeScript and Expo.
+ Control Center (Notes, Timer, Calculator and Photos Gallery) app built with React Native, TypeScript, Expo and Firebase for storing data.
 </p>

 ## Features

-:heavy_check_mark: Create and save your notes.
+:heavy_check_mark: Create, see and delete notes, set timer, use calculator and save, see and delete images.

 ## Dependencies